 Alhambra, the Grand finale in Granada

 Where we Stayed in Granada: We stayed at a two bedroom suite in Granada, not counting the driving day, we had two days here.
 I wish we had more!

 Júzcar, the White village that turned blue

-If you are a fan of the Smurfs cartoon show, you might want to visit Júzcar.
+If you are a fan of the Smurfs cartoon show, you might want to visit Júzcar in Andalucia.
 Only 25 km from Ronda, it is the only Smurf village in the world.
 It is said that Sony Pictures executives asked this Andalusian village if they could paint the town blue as a publicity stunt for promoting Smurfs.
 The residents of Júzcar, loved the having the tourists visit their town and voted to keep the city blue when Sony offered to restore the town back to its iconic pueblo blanco after the promotion.
 If you have a couple of extra days you can add the coastal area of Malaga and Cádiz to your itinerary.

 Spain is said to be at it’s most beautiful in October-November and March-May.
-We were there during our summer break early July, while it was hot in Andalucía and Barcelona, just plan to take afternoon siesta and drink lots of sherry 😉 or water when out and about.
+We were there during our summer break in early July, while it was hot in Andalucía and Barcelona, just plan to take afternoon siesta and drink lots of sherry 😉 or water when out and about.
 The streets though crowded were lively and we had no issues getting to museums and other sites that we had planned on visiting, as always a little planning always helps.